celer-network/sgn-v2-networks/docs/validator.md

 For `minSelfDelegation`, put the amount of CELR tokens for self delegation times 1e18.

 For `commissionRate`, put the intended commission rate times 10000.
 Eg. 600 would represent 6%.

 Click "Write" and send the transaction.

+Finally, register the sgn-prefixed validator account address on the SGN contract:

+i.
+Find the `SGN` contract on Etherscan using the **sgn** address taken from `eth.contract_addresses` in `$HOME/.sgnd/sgn.toml` and connect the validator address to "Write Contract".

+ii.
+Find the `updateSgnAddr` method.

+For `sgnAddr`, go to https://slowli.github.io/bech32-buffer/, select the "Data" tab on the left hand side and paste the **sgn-prefixed validator account address** into the "Encoded data" field on the right hand side.

+Click "Decode" to decode the address into a hex string.
+For or example, `sgn1gl6484ghn586km0pjlrznk4mdjxqxteq5ukfqx` should decode to `47f553d5179d0fab6de197c629dabb6c8c032f20`.

+Paste the decoded output into the `sgnAddr` field on Etherscan.

+Click "Write" and send the transaction.